ersilia-os/eosvc/README.md

 * restrict with `s3:prefix` conditions for your repo prefixes

 For **model repos** (`eosvc-models-public`), apply the same policy to `arn:aws:s3:::eosvc-models-public`.

+### “AccessDenied” when deleting

+`delete` requires `s3:DeleteObject` on the target bucket.
+If your principal lacks it, the error includes the credential source and principal so you can fix the IAM policy (or use a different profile).

 ### “AWS credentials are missing or invalid”